-1ST SEMESTER:

-12 units of coursework (4 courses), including Introduction to Shin Buddhist Thought and Buddhist Traditions of South Asia.
-Since the thesis committee requires that one of its members be from a GTU school other than the IBS, it is a good idea to begin to take some of the five courses required at other GTU schools as soon as possible.
+1ST SEMESTER: 12 units of coursework (4 courses), including Introduction to Shin Buddhist Thought and Buddhist Traditions of South Asia.

-2ND SEMESTER:

-12 units of coursework (4 courses), including Buddhist Traditions of East Asia.
+2ND SEMESTER: 12 units of coursework (4 courses), including Buddhist Traditions of East Asia.
 In consultation with your academic advisor, select a thesis committee chair.
 Upon agreeing to serve as your thesis committee chair, that person also becomes your academic advisor.
 In consultation with your thesis committee advisor, begin working on thesis proposal.

-SEMESTER BEFORE GRADUATION SEMESTER:

-9 units of coursework (3 courses) and 3 units of "in thesis."
-By midsemester, finish thesis proposal.
+SEMESTER BEFORE GRADUATION SEMESTER: 9 units of coursework (3 courses) and 3 units of "in thesis."
+By mid-semester, finish thesis proposal.
 This is then presented to the other individuals you wish to serve on your committee.
 Form your committee: check GTU MA Student Handbook for the form you need to file with committee members' signatures.
 Begin writing thesis.

-GRADUATION SEMESTER:

-9 units of coursework (3 courses) and 3 units of "in thesis."
+GRADUATION SEMESTER: 9 units of coursework (3 courses) and 3 units of "in thesis."

-Special dates regarding completion of the thesis:
+Important dates regarding completion of the thesis:

 - By mid-February: finish complete draft of thesis and present copies to your thesis committee members.
 This is the "defense draft" and may not be changed after submission to your committee.
-If you want feedback prior to this, a draft will need to be ready even earlier than mid-February. - By mid-March: meet with committee for oral defense of the thesis.
-The date and room are scheduled through the GTU (currently Ms. Gloria Motley is responsible for this).
-There are five possible outcomes of the oral defense: Pass with Honors, Pass, Pass with Minor Revisions (usually only overseen by committee chair); Pass with Major Revisions (overseen by entire committee); Fail (usually involving dissolution of the committee and requiring a new start from the proposal stage). - By mid-April: file the final copies of the thesis.
+If you want feedback prior to this, a draft will need to be ready earlier than mid-February. - By mid-March: meet with committee for oral defense of the thesis.
+The date and room are scheduled through the GTU.
+There are five possible outcomes of the oral defense: Pass with Honors, Pass, Pass with Minor Revisions (usually only overseen by committee chair); Pass with Major Revisions (overseen by entire committee); Rejection, Major Rewriting Required (another defense is scheduled, and a new certification form is required; note that it is possible that committee members may resign from service). - By mid-April: file the final copies of the thesis.
 Final copy includes any revisions that may have been required by the committee.
-Be sure to check the GTU calendar for the filing deadline this deadline is not flexible.
-Major revisions may mean an additional semester to complete work.
+Be sure to check the GTU calendar for the filing deadline-this deadline is not flexible.
+Major revisions or complete rewrite may mean an additional semester to complete work.
 Check the GTU MA Student Handbook for technical requirements for the final version.

+Note:

-Note: four copies are required for the MA (Buddhist Studies) degree program.
+- (1) Thesis committee members are not obligated to serve during breaks in the academic calendar. - (2) Four copies are required for the M.A.
+(Buddhist Studies) degree program.
 One bound copy goes to each of the following: GTU Dean's Office, GTU Library, IBS Dean's Office, and IBS Library.
-The student pays all binding costs.
+The student is responsible for all binding costs.